 Business Development success is essential regardless of your credit union’s field of membership.
 BD success requires focusing on three critical measures: growing members, assets, and balances; the first 3 of the 3X3.

 Generating sustainable growth of members and assets is the key to a credit union’s survival.
-Even if one of your credit union’s key growth strategies is merger, it is a lot easier to find prospects and negotiate a merger if your credit union is a highly successful and growing organization.
+Even if one of your credit union’s key growth strategies is a merger, it is a lot easier to find prospects and negotiate a merger if your credit union is a highly successful and growing organization.

-Balance growth of loans is essential to a credit union’s long-term success and having a large pool of low cost deposits to fund these loans will drive ROAA and Capital growth and sustainability.
+Balance growth of loans is essential to a credit union’s long-term success and having a large pool of low-cost deposits to fund these loans will drive ROAA and Capital growth, and sustainability.

-This important growth work requires three functions: a Rainmaker, a Relationship Manager and an Account Facilitator; the second 3 of the 3X3.
+This important growth work requires three functions: a Rainmaker, a Relationship Manager, and an Account Facilitator; the second 3 of the 3X3.

 The Relationship Manager